sambatriste/netty-wiki-translation/New-and-noteworthy.md

 ### Porting the server

 1. Rewrite `FactorialServer.run()` method to use the new bootstrap API.
   1. No `ChannelFactory` anymore.
-Instantiate `NioEventLoop` (one for accepting incoming connections and the other for handling the accepted connections) by yourself.
+Instantiate `NioEventLoopGroup` (one for accepting incoming connections and the other for handling the accepted connections) by yourself.
 1. Rename `FactorialServerPipelineFactory` to `FactorialServerInitializer`.
   1. Make it extends `ChannelInitializer<Channel>`.
   1. Instead of creating a new `ChannelPipeline`, get it via `Channel.pipeline()`.
-1. Make `FactorialServerHandler` extends `ChannelInboundMessageHandlerAdapter<BigInteger>`.
+1. Make `FactorialServerHandler` extends `ChannelInboundHandlerAdapter`.
   1. Replace channelDisconnected() with channelInactive().
   1. handleUpstream() is not used anymore.
 1. Make `BigIntegerDecoder` extend `ByteToMessageDecoder<BigInteger>`.